4321ba/noteblock_music_yoinker/README.md

 # Python scripts

+Type --help for options if you want them for any of these.
 Use `midi_converter.py` to turn this data into a MIDI file.
-Type --help for options.
 Use `nbs_converter.py` to turn this data into an NBS file.
 Use `antilagger.py` to even out the timings: e.g. replace 7 and then 5 with 6 and 6.
 Use `simplifier.py` to remove quiet notes and thus simplify the midi.